yrobla/docker-nuodb/README.md

 ### Environment variables

 - `BROKER` (default: `true`): Should this host be a broker?
+- `BROKER_ALT_ADDR` (default: <HOST IP>): Specify this if you want other nodes to connect to this server at an address that is not local to the host.
 - `DOMAIN_USER` (default: `domain`): The administrative user for your domain.
 All nodes should have the same user.
 - `DOMAIN_PASSWORD` (default: `bird`): The administrative password for your domain.
 All nodes should have the same password.
 If you set value `**Random**` a random password will be generated.
 - `DBA_USER` (default: `dba`): The administrative user for you database (see `DATABASE_NAME`).